Gyrotropic Magnetic Effect in Black Phosphorus Irradiated with Bicircular Light

-Without light irradiation, compressed BP retains the same symmetry as the uncompressed case~\cite{Okajima_1984}.
-Near the Fermi level, two bands with opposite parity are inverted around the $Z$ point [black solid line in Fig.~\ref{FIG2}(c)].
-As a result, the nontrivial band topology can lead to the existence of a node ring in the $\Gamma$-$Z$-$T$ plane of the Brillouin zone due to $M_{x}$ symmetry, which is protected by the coexistence of $P$-symmetry and $T$-symmetry.
-As presented in Fig.~\ref{FIG2}(b), under irradiation by an off-resonant BCL field, where the polarized component of light is along the armchair direction, a light-driven topological transition occurs from NLSM to WSM, and this Floquet WSM phase only forms one pair of Weyl nodes.
-Figure~\ref{FIG2}(c) displays the band structures of compressed BP with different light intensities.
-One can find that the interplay between wavevector $\mathbf{k}$ and light intensity can modify the electronic band structure.
-Once light intensity $eA_0/\hbar \neq $0 {\AA}$^{-1}$, the band structure immediately becomes gapped except at the two Weyl nodes, and the band gap is enlarged with an increase of light intensity [see the locally enlarged view in Fig.~\ref{FIG2}(d)].
+where $R=\sqrt{C/D-2A_0^2-q_{x}^2}$ with the $x$ coordinate $q_x$ of the partner Weyl nodes.
+The Eq.~\ref{Eq.4} encapsulates the entire physics, i.e., the current is driven by the magnetic field $\bm{B}$, enabled by the BCL-induced Weyl node splitting, and amplified by the intrinsic material anisotropy (Fig.~\ref{FIG1}f).

-To further illustrate the unique ability of BCL, we provide the spatial trajectory of trefoil BCL for $\alpha=0$ and $\pi/2$, as shown in Fig.~\ref{FIG3}(a).
-One can find that the $TM_x$ symmetry is preserved only when one of the arms of the trefoil pattern aligns with the $x$ axis ($\alpha=0$ or $\pi$), thus governing two Weyl nodes with the same energy (see SM~\cite{SM}).
-For all other values of $\alpha$, irradiation with BCL can simultaneously destroy both $P$-symmetry and $T$-symmetry, leading to partner Weyl nodes with opposite chirality being separated both in energy and momentum.
-Figure~\ref{FIG3}(b) shows light-induced a pair of misaligned Weyl nodes (i.e., W$^{+}$ and W$^{-}$) when $\alpha=\pi/2$.
-We also calculate the evolution of Wannier charge center using the Wilson loop method [see the insets of Fig.~\ref{FIG3}(b)] to confirm its topological features.
+Next, we demonstrate the emergence of the gyrotropic current in a realistic material, namely compressed BP.
+As shown in Fig.~\ref{FIG2}a, bulk BP exhibits a van der Waals layered structure with alternating stacking order.
+A compressive strain can induce a topological transition from a trivial semiconductor to a nodal-line semimetal, which has been experimentally confirmed~\cite{PhysRevLett.115.186403,PhysRevB.109.L201103}.
+Without loss of generality, we select a moderate compressive strain of 3.5\% along the armchair direction in our work.
+The calculated details are included in SM.
+Without light irradiation, two bands with opposite parity are inverted around the $\rm Z$ point near the Fermi level (Fig.~\ref{FIG2}b).
+As a result, the nontrivial band topology can lead to the existence of a nodal ring in the $\Gamma$-$\rm Z$-$\rm T$ plane of the Brillouin zone due to $\mathcal{M}_x$ symmetry.
+Under the irradiation of BCL field, where the polarized component of light is along the armchair direction, a light-driven topological transition occurs from the NLSM to a WSM phase, forming a single pair of Weyl nodes.
+Due to the crystal anisotropy and the absence of particle-hole symmetry in realistic material systems, the nodal ring exhibits a non-flat dispersion, as shown in Fig.~\ref{FIG2}b.
+Once light intensity $eA_0/\hbar \neq $0 {\AA}$^{-1}$, the band structure immediately becomes gapped except at the two Weyl nodes, and the band gap is enlarged as the light intensity increases (Fig.~\ref{FIG2}c).